Azure-Samples/aas-digital-factory/README.md

      - Run the program with `dotnet run`.
 This will trigger the streaming data flow azure functions from the `Deploying Azure Resources` step.
      - You should now see values for the properties of the machine instance on the graph.

+**NOTE:** There are 3 storage accounts provisioned with this solution.
+The storage account connection string that should be used is the storage account that is in a format of `{prefix}dev{location}sa`.
+Please note, there are two other storage accounts.
+These storage accounts will end in `tdsa` or `mdsa`.

 ## More Links